-I don’t think it can get much better than deliciously cheesy spinach dip stuffed inside warm french bread!
-These Individual Spinach Dip Bread Bowls make great party food, especially since they’re a warm, filling, easy to serve and carb-tastic appetizer recipe!
+It doesn’t get much better than deliciously cheesy spinach dip stuffed inside warm french bread!
+These Individual Spinach Dip Bread Bowls make great party food and holiday appetizers!
+Just make a large enough batch because they are irresistible!

 Cheesy, Warm Mini Spinach Dip Bread Bowls that Make the Perfect Bite Sized Appetizer!